 If the subtotal of your order is over $98 the shipping is free (the discount is applied automatically to the cart at checkout)

 If there is an issue with your order or something arrives damaged, we will refund or replace the item.

 Oversized items are only available for pick-up or if you arrange the shipping yourself.
+This will be indicated in the item description.
 However, we do have a very reliable and affordable option for shipping.
 For more information, please click here.
 We can also work with a shipping provider of your choosing.

 For more information surrounding shipping or shipping rates, please email us at Orders@PaxtonGate.com